koaning/uvnb/README.md

 ### uvnb

-> A utility to run UV against Jupyter notebooks.
+> Have UV deal with all your Jupyter deps.

 ## Quickstart